Should Ontario Merge Its 36 Conservation Authorities Into 7 Regional Bodies?

 What Could Change

-Ontario's 36 conservation authorities would become 7 regional bodies.
-A new provincial agency would oversee them all.
-Permit processes would be standardized across regions—same rules, same fees, same timelines.
+Ontario's 36 conservation authorities would become 7 regional bodies, overseen by a new provincial agency.
+Permit processes would be standardized across regions.
 Local offices may merge or relocate.
-Municipal representation on boards could change significantly.
+The government says this will free up resources for front-line flood protection—but local governance structures will change significantly.

 Key Issues